 Here’s how you can prevent bad breath in dogs.

-Just like we need to brush our teeth, dogs need a regular teeth cleanup as well.
+Just like we need to brush our teeth, dogs need regular teeth cleanup as well.
 This helps get rid of the plaque and tartar buildup that causes a stinky mouth.
 Brushing regularly (thrice a week at least) can get rid of any food stuck in their teeth and help prevent the gums from rotting away.

 Get your dog’s gums checked for diseases, infections, tartar buildup, and cavities every six months.
 Gum hygiene is extremely important in dogs, especially with larger breeds who are much more susceptible to lesions and tumors.